py-sherlock/sherlock/README.md

 ## Coming Soon

 * Support for Zookeeper
-* Works well with Gevent, Tornado, Twisted, Multithreading, Multiprocessing.
+* Works with Gevent, Multithreading, Multiprocessing.